 that he has a way of returning us to present time, so I don't

 "No need to panic?!?!?!"
 Stephanie shrieked, clearly annoyed by

 that remark.
 Leonard completely ignored her sarcastically frantic cry,

 either due to being so consumed in his observations of his surroundings

 or insensitivity to her distress, or a little of both.

-lamps lit the air, although there was still enough daylight remaining to
+lamps lit the air, although enough daylight remained to not need them

 aggregate sound of those hooves trotting on the tar streets marked the